Kayak poker run draws participants from far and near

-HAWTHORN — An estimated 160 entrants floated down Redbank Creek from Summerville to Hawthorn last Sunday,.
+HAWTHORN – An estimated 160 entrants floated down Red Bank Creek from Summerville to Hawthorn on Sunday, June 3.
 The third-annual Hawthorn Volunteer Fire Department Kayak Poker Run is a major fundraiser for the organization, attracting participants from as far away as Lancaster County.

 The event’s official starting time was 8 a.m., with the final kayaks entering the water at 1 p.m.
 A leisurely float rather than a race, the time to reach the Hawthorn boat ramp varied from four to perhaps six hours, according to volunteer Bryan Watkins.
 After completing the 12-mile trip, entrants were ferried back to their vehicles in Summerville by fire department volunteers.